-Regular rehearsals are held every Monday from 7-9PM in Room 163 of the University of Oregon music building.
-We do not require auditions, but we only accept new members during the first two rehearsals of every term.
-If you are interested in joining the Women’s Choral Society, please explore this website for more information.
-Spring term 2015 starts January 26th; find out more on our recruitment page.
+Regular rehearsals are held every Monday from 7:00 – 9:00 PM in Room 163 of the University of Oregon music building.
+We do not require auditions.
+Enrollment opens for new members the first two rehearsals of each term.

 A Brief History